And, This Is How To Solve The Climate Crisis With President Clinton

 In the absence of national leadership, California once again is reasserting itself on low-carbon green growth, reasserting itself in the work we're doing to address the challenges of climate change.

-And fires are a huge part of it.
+And fire is a huge part of it.

 You're like, what the hell?